Fingerprint identification for stand-alone or Web solutions

 - Image quality determination.
 VeriFinger is able to ensure that only the best quality fingerprint template will be stored into database by using fingerprint image quality determination during enrollment.

 - Adaptive image filtration.
 This algorithm eliminates noises, ridge ruptures and stuck ridges for reliable minutiae extraction – even from poor quality fingerprints – with a processing time of 0.6 seconds.
-A screenshot of the VeriFinger demo application shows an initial flat fingerprint image (left window), and the same image after the noise filtering and processing by VeriFinger (right window), with minutiae positions and directions marked by red circles and lines.

 - Features generalization mode.
 This fingerprint enrollment mode generates the collection of generalized fingerprint features from a set of fingerprints of the same finger.
 Each fingerprint image is processed and features are extracted.
 Then the features collection set is analyzed and combined into a single generalized features collection, which is written to the database.
 This way, the enrolled features are more reliable and the fingerprint recognition quality considerably increases.